adnanrahin/adnanrahin/README.md

 - 📧 adnan.rahin@outlook.com

 ## About Me
-- Currently employed as a Software Engineer, focusing on designing and developing innovative solutions.
-- Interested in Machine Learning and Big Data Development, passionate about leveraging technology to extract insights and data drive decision-making.
+- Interested in Machine Learning and Big Data Development, passionate about leveraging technology to extract insights and data-driven decision-making.
+- I find immense satisfaction in wielding DevOps tools like Kubernetes and Docker.
+Enjoy deploying random stuff on my 3 nodes' k8s cluster
+- Deeply passionate about cloud computing and particularly drawn to the offerings of Amazon Web Services (AWS).
 - Enjoy participating in Competitive Programming, constantly challenging myself to solve algorithmic puzzles and optimize solutions.
 - Have a keen interest in Number Theory and Graph Theory, finding satisfaction in exploring the intricacies of mathematical concepts.
 - Favorite Data Structures: Graphs and Trees, drawn to their elegance, versatility, and importance in organizing and processing data.